plannigan/columbo/docs/usage-guide/validators.md

 The example below shows a question that asks for the user's email address.
 The `Validator` provides a simple check to see if the email address seems valid<sup>1</sup>.
-If the user's response doesn't contain an `@` character with at least one word character on each side, the response will not be accepted.
+If the user's response doesn't contain an `@` character with at least one word character on each side then the response will not be accepted.

 ```python
 from typing import List, Optional